Which international destinations are reopening to tourists? - KRDO

 “The issue of borders will be accompanied by the evolution of the health crisis.”

-At present, it’s mandatory for anyone 6 and older to wear face masks while in public, both indoors and outdoors, “where it is not possible to maintain [an interpersonal] distance.”
+At present, it’s mandatory for anyone six and older to wear face masks while in public, both indoors and outdoors, “where it is not possible to maintain [an interpersonal] distance.”

 St. Lucia